azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 For this entire challenge we can create a `Resource Group` called `CognitiveServices` as previously shown and described in the **Azure Portal**.
 All Cognitive Services can be `added` and deployed in this Resource Group.

-Now let's start with the **Text Analytics Cognitive Service**.
-The Text Analytics API (Application Programming Interface) is a cloud-based service that provides Natural Language Processing (NLP) features for text mining and text analysis, including: sentiment analysis, opinion mining, key phrase extraction, language detection, and named entity recognition.
+Now let's start with the **Cognitive Service for Language**.
+The Cognitive Service for Language API (Application Programming Interface) is a cloud-based service that provides Natural Language Processing (NLP) features for understanding and analyzing text.

-## Azure Cognitive Services - Text Analytics
+## Azure Cognitive Services - Language Service

 |Azure Cognitive Services|Information|
 |---|---|